bembit/sitebuilder-proto-clientonly/README.md

 # Sitebuilder Prototype Snapshot

-Felt emo, might continue.

 ## Low dependency client side only

-A `proof on concept prototype` for a site builder.
+A `proof of concept prototype` for a client side only site builder.
-Started as a design tool concept to test colors, fonts, ideas and concepts.
-But I couldn't just stop.

-Not sure if I'll continue, don't feel like it mid AI hype season.

 `Builds into 395kb, 121kb gzipped.`

 I included a basic useable UI for it.
-UX is "not the strongest" atm..
+UX is "not the strongest" if you are not me..
+Let's call it MyX.

 ## Dependencies
     "dexie": "^4.0.11",